mikebmikeb/weightedpoolguide/weightedpoolemergency.md

 This guide should serve to allow users to create their own exit pool transactions for weighted pools manually in the event of the ui being inaccessible.

-[show how to withdraw gauge]
+Note: If your BPT is deposited into a gauge earning rewards (or deposited into Aura), you will need to withdraw from there first.

-Lets first familiarize ourself with what an exit pool looks like.
+Let's first familiarize ourself with what an exit pool looks like.
 https://etherscan.io/tx/0xec1e3fdc774542cd93a8f8bc8a0d2216b52d0ece1097faa952d58ce0bb7d9698

 Go to the Balancer vault address on etherscan and scroll down until you see "contract abi".
 Copy this and go to https://abi.hashex.org/ select autoparse, and paste the abi into the text box and click parse.
 Then under "function" select "exitPool"